mrado1/reservation-helper/docs/progress/m10-progress.md

 ## 📋 Remaining Tasks

 ### Security & Privacy
-- [ ] **CRITICAL**: PostHog API key is now in public repo (if made public)
+- [ ] **CRITICAL**: PostHog API key is in public repo
-  - Option 1: Rotate key in PostHog after testing
+  - Rotate key in PostHog if repo remains public long-term
-  - Option 2: Move to environment variable
+  - OR move to environment variable for production
-  - Option 3: Use encrypted config
-- [ ] Decide on private vs public repo strategy
+- [ ] Decide on long-term repo visibility strategy
-- [ ] If keeping private:
-  - Research custom update server options
-  - OR use update.electronjs.org
-  - OR implement GitHub token authentication
-- [ ] Update documentation with chosen approach
+  - Public: Easy updates, but API key exposed
+  - Private: Secure, but requires notarization for updates

 ### Windows Build
 - [ ] Set up Windows build environment (requires Wine on Mac, or Windows machine)